SS Arctic disaster: New York

-The probable number of survivors from Arctic is 88, of whom 24 (including the French fisherman François Jassonet) were passengers.
+The probable number of survivors from Arctic is 88, of whom 24 (including the French fisherman Jassonet François) were passengers.
 This figure includes 45 in Baalham's Newfoundland party, 32 rescued by Huron, 10 picked up by Cambria, and a passenger, Thomas Fleury, whose survival was not known until 1860.
 Alexander Brown names 85 survivors, but includes only 42 from Baalham's party.
 David Shaw, writing in 2002, gives the total who survived as 87, but does not count Fleury.
 In the absence of accurate passenger and crew lists, it has not been possible to establish the precise number of casualties; on the basis of published partial lists, Flayhart estimates the death toll as not less than 285, and conceivably as high as 372.
-Some accounts give inflated casualty figures; for example, W. H. Rideing in 1896 asserts that "five hundred and sixty-two persons perished".
+Some accounts give inflated casualty figures; for example, W.H.
+Rideing in 1896 asserts that "five hundred and sixty-two persons perished".

 Aftermath

-After a week of reports chiefly concerned with survival accounts and tributes, on October 18 the Times turned to "Lessons Concerning Means of Security on Ocean Steamers".
+After a week of reports chiefly concerned with survival accounts and tributes, on October 18 The New York Times turned to "Lessons Concerning Means of Security on Ocean Steamers".
 Among several recommendations were: the compulsory use of steam whistles or trumpets as fog signals; the construction of permanent watertight bulkheads in all passenger-carrying ships; organized lifeboat drills for passengers; better discipline and more training among seamen.
 Few of these suggested reforms were adopted immediately; calls for steamships sailing under the U.S. flag to carry sufficient lifeboats for everyone on board were resisted until after the loss of RMS Titanic 58 years later.
-In December 1854, the Times called for an official enquiry into the disaster: "Whatever may be the extent of their legal responsibility, the owners, the officers and the crew of the Arctic are responsible to the public judgment ...
+In December 1854, the same newspaper called for an official enquiry into the disaster: "Whatever may be the extent of their legal responsibility, the owners, the officers and the crew of the Arctic are responsible to the public judgment ...
 They have no right to resist any attempt that may be made to define the extent of that responsibility, nor to deprecate any degree of scrutiny into their conduct".
 No such investigation was ever instituted, and no one was taken to court for their actions.
 Some of the crewmen who landed in the Province of Canada avoided questions by not returning to the U.S.; according to Shaw they "disappeared on the waterfronts along the St Lawrence River and found the obscurity they wanted".